downshift-js/downshift/src/hooks/useCombobox/README.md

   - inline autocomplete based on the highlighted item in the menu is also performed by the consumer.

-## Migration to v7
+## Migration through breaking changes

-`useCombobox` received some changes related to how it works in version 7, as a conequence of adapting it to the ARIA 1.2 combobox pattern.
-If you were using _useCombobox_ previous to 7.0.0, check the [migration guide][migration-guide-v7] and update if necessary.
+The hook received breaking changes related to how it works, as well as the API, starting with v7.
+They are documented here:

+- [v7 migration guide][migration-guide-v7]
+- [v8 migration guide][migration-guide-v8]
+- [v9 migration guide][migration-guide-v9]

 ## Table of Contents